ncsa/hydro_documentation/docs/source/partitions_and_job_policies.rst

 Node Policies
 ~~~~~~~~~~~~~

+Node-sharing is not enabled.
+Jobs currently run exclusive.

-Node-sharing is the default for jobs.
-Node-exclusive mode can be
+When node-sharing with jobs is enabled, node-exclusive mode can be
 obtained by specifying all the consumable resources for that node type
 or adding the following Slurm options: